-During February 2014, Avis Budget Rental Car Funding issued approximately \$675 million in five year-asset backed notes.
-During July 2014, Avis Budget Rental Car Funding issued approximately \$500 million in asset-backed notes with an expected final payment date of February 2020.
+During February 2014 and July 2014, Avis Budget Rental Car Funding issued approximately \$675 million in asset-backed notes with an expected final payment date of July 2019 and \$500 million in asset-backed notes with an expected final payment date of February 2020, respectively.
+During January 2015 and May 2015, Avis Budget Rental Car Funding issued approximately \$650 million in asset-backed notes with an expected final payment date of July 2020 and approximately \$550 million in asset-backed notes with an expected final payment date of December 2020, respectively.
 The Company used the proceeds from these borrowings to fund the repayment of maturing vehicle-backed debt and the acquisition of rental cars in the United States.
-Borrowings under the Avis Budget Rental Car Funding program primarily represent fixed rate notes and had a weighted average interest rate of 3% as of December 31, 2014 and 2013.
+Borrowings under the Avis Budget Rental Car Funding program primarily represent fixed rate notes and had a weighted average interest rate of 3% as of December 31, 2015 and

-Canadian borrowings.
+Debt borrowings.
 The Company finances the acquisition of vehicles used in its Canadian rental operations through a consolidated, bankruptcy remote special-purpose entity, which issues privately placed notes to investors and bank-sponsored conduits.
-The Canadian borrowings represent a mix of fixed and floating rate debt and had a weighted average interest rate of 3% as of December 31, 2014 and 2013.
+The Company finances the acquisition of fleet for its truck rental operations in the United States through a combination of debt facilities and leases.
+These debt borrowings represent a mix of fixed and floating rate debt and had a weighted average interest rate of 3% as of December 31, 2015 and 2014.